 - You can also opt for voice mail, call hold and call forwarding as additional services.

 - You will have access to a free email with the Rakuten mobile domain (@rakumail.jp).

 - When you sign up for Rakuten UN-LIMIT VII for the first time, you will have a virtual points service that you can redeem for other services of the company.

 How to Activate a Rakuten Mobile eSIM for Tokyo

 As we have mentioned before, the operator offers several channels so you can start your purchase process, which, in this case, would be the first step you should take.
 After this, you must choose the UN-LIMIT VII plan, select if you want to add any of the additional services such as Norton, Rakuten account, or calls abroad, select eSIM as the chip format, and finally proceed with the payment through the means offered.
 Finally, we recommend you install the Rakuten App, from which you can purchase other products and manage the ones you have already purchased.

 Frequent questions about the eSIM card for Tokyo

 No, it is not necessary to have your passport.
 But, some providers may ask for an address.
-So, all you will need is to have a temporary address in Tokyo, for example the address of your hotel where you’re staying at.
+So, all you will need is to have a temporary address in Tokyo, for example, the address of the hotel where you’re staying at.